GaetanoRe/CappuccinoEngine/README.md

 ```

 ### Visual Studio Community Edition
 Visual Studio itself should require very minimal setup, just find the project in the directory you cloned it into.
+(However, the Visual Studio Code Environment is reccomended to keep the binaries open source)